XMAMan/SmallSI/readme.md

 If you would clamp the impulse in this way then the sequentiell impulse algorithm has no chance to correct a impulse, which was to hight.

 In this image you see the comparison between right and wrong impulse clamping.
 The normalconstraint should push a body in left direction.
 The needet impuls is the blue vector.
-If there are multiple constraints then it can happen, that the current velocity between two bodies becomes too hight and then a correction-impuls in right direction is needet.
-If you use the wrong clamping then you have no chance to correct this and the sum over all impulses  remains too high.
+If there are multiple constraints then it can happen, that the current velocity between two bodies becomes too hight and then a correction-impuls in right direction (third impulse in image) is needet.
+If you use the wrong clamping then you have no chance to correct this and the sum over all impulses (AccumulatedImpulse) remains too high.
 <img src="https://github.com/XMAMan/SmallSI/blob/master/Images/AccumulatedImpulse.png" width="574" height="135" />

 That is the reason, why we use the clamping for the impulse-sum but not for the single-impulse.